Hormones and performance

 70+

-In healthy men the average barely moves with age — most of the population-level decline tracks rising obesity and illness, not birthdays.
+In healthy men the average barely moves with age.
+The decline tracks obesity and illness, not birthdays.

-Illustrative reference against a typical adult range.
-Below 8 nmol/L is widely treated as likely deficiency and 8–12 as a grey zone.
+Illustrative only.
+Below 8 nmol/L is treated as likely deficiency, 8–12 as a grey zone.
 Discuss your own results with a qualified clinician.

 UNIT CONVERSION